labianchin/12factor-en_US/presentation.md

 - **Release** : Build with deploy's current config, ready for immediate execution
 - **Run** : Launches a set of app's processes against a selected release
 - Example tool: Capistrano

+.hidden[
-- Run stage should be simple
+- Run stage -> simple
-- Build might be more complex: errors are visible for the devs
+- Build -> more complex: errors are visible for the devs ]

 .center[ ![](http://12factor.net/images/release.png) ]